ehrpg/qstar/docs/perks-flaws.md

 :   Costs for the perk, usually in [Cr.](#credits), but can also require expanditure of a secondary stat.

-<div class="col-layout-end"></div>
-<div class="col-layout-start"></div>
 <div class="col-layout-end clearfix"></div>

-### Available Perks

-Below is a list of possible perks, provided by the Q* RPG system.
-Note, that perks in bold are usually associated - but not limited to - vessel operation.

-!!! tip "Available perks"
-    Like any other  RPG system, Q* provides the GM and player with a set of perks.
-Neither the system nor characters are limited to these perks: if you require different perks to suite your needs, then add them to your game.

 <div class="col-layout-start qs-list"></div>